The Learning Never Stops

-All teachers participating in the Kosmos Energy STEM Teacher Institute will:
+All teachers participating in the STEM Teacher Institute will:

 - Have access to Institute workshops between September and May, for up to 48 hours of CPE for teachers attending all monthly opportunities

-- Access to classroom curriculum and loan kits of materials
+- Have access to classroom curriculum and loan kits of materials

 Participating teachers are required to:

-- Maintain active participation in Institute programs (e.g., full attendance of Summer Academy as well as 5 or more Institute workshops)
+- Maintain active participation in Institute programs (e.g., full attendance of summer academy as well as five or more Institute workshops)

 - Observe and be observed facilitating science teaching and learning by Museum staff and academy colleagues

 - Participation in Institute surveys and assessments to support documentation Institute processes and outcomes; participation in surveys for both teachers and students